tock/tockloader/README.md

 This is used by the [TockOS](https://github.com/helena-project/tock) Make system when application binaries are programmed to the board with `make program`.

+### `tockloader list-attributes`

+Show all of the attributes that are stored on the board.

+### `tockloader set-attribute [attribute key] [attribute value]`

+Set a particular attribute key to the specified value.
+This will overwrite an existing attribute if the key matches.

 Upload to PyPI
 --------------